-Enter on line 13 the distributable share on the income from partnerships and special partnerships.
+Enter on line 13 the distributable share on the income from passthrough entities.
 To determine this income, complete Schedules R and R1 Corporation, if necessary (See instructions for Schedules R and R1 Corporation).

-Enter on line 14 the result of the distributable share on net income subject to preferential rates from partnerships and special partnerships, as reported on line 7 of Form 480.60 EC.
+Enter on line 14 the result of the distributable share on net income subject to preferential rates from pass-through entities, as reported on line 7 of Form 480.60 EC.